 Concern is responding

-Concern Worldwide is providing water trucking services and mobile phone cash transfers to displaced families in Gabiley, Somaliland.
+Concern Worldwide, with support from ECHO, is providing water trucking services and mobile phone cash transfers to displaced families in Gabiley, Somaliland.
 At latest count, there are 20,000 displaced people scattered across the region.

 With the region on the brink of famine, time is running out for Awil, Safia and millions of others like them.
 Please give what you can today to help avoid further suffering.